BBC-News-Labs/19million/_posts/2015-11-05-day-4-list-of-projects.md

 Groups have formed - some organically, some others by clustering and assembling similar project ideas.

 This afternoon, we gave a 20-minute presentation to explain a little bit who we are and what exactly it is News Labs does.
-We picked a few examples tailord for the event's theme: the refugee crisis.
+We picked a few examples tailored for the event's theme: the refugee crisis.

 Juicer, in particular, was used to show the recent change in media coverage about the topic, and do some basic topic modelling (see Sylvia's post).